C-Adam/Coding-Notes/JavaScript/Note.md

 console.log(balance) //3840

 //-------------------------------array.push()------------------------------------------
-array.push(item) //adds the item to the last index in the array AND returns the new length of the array if stored in a variable.
+//adds the item to the last index in the array AND returns the new length of the array if stored in a variable. let x = [1, 2, 3, 4, 5] x.push(6) console.log(x) //[1, 2, 3, 4, 5, 6]

 //-------------------------------array.shift()------------------------------------------
 array.shift(item) //removes the first index of the array and returns the value if stored in a variable.